m-redding/FinalizingProposal/final-sp-proposal.md

 }
 ```

-### Failure recovery: when ordering does not matter to the application
+### Failure recovery: when ordering is not important to the application

 When publishing to the Event Hub occasionally an error that is not resolved through implicit retires may occur.
 If an application does not require events to be in order, adding failed events back into the queue may be desirable for the application.